 An effect that is obtained after repeated wear and wash of indigo-dyed denim.
 The indigo is attached to the

-cotton fibres detaches and therefor the denim fades.
+cotton fibres detaches causing the denim to fade.
 Recognizable by its lighter colour other than the

 standard dark shade of blue or black.
 Multiple methods exist to create this effect artificially, for example by